Contest-Winning Vegetarian Chili

 - 2 cans (28 ounces each) Italian stewed tomatoes, cut up

 - 1 can (15 ounces) pinto beans, rinsed and drained

 - 1 can (15 ounces) black beans, rinsed and drained

 - 1 jalapeno pepper, seeded and chopped

 - 1 teaspoon ground cumin

-- In a Dutch oven, saute zucchini, onions and peppers in oil until tender.
+- In a Dutch oven, cook zucchini, onions and peppers in oil over medium-high heat until tender.
 Add garlic; cook 1 minute.

 - Stir in remaining ingredients.
-Bring to a boil over medium heat.
+Bring to a boil.
 Reduce heat; cover and simmer 30 minutes or until heated through, stirring occasionally.

 Editor's NoteWear disposable gloves when cutting hot peppers; the oils can burn skin.
 Avoid touching your face.

 Nutrition Facts1 cup: 131 calories, 4g fat (0 saturated fat), 0 cholesterol, 622mg sodium, 18g carbohydrate (0 sugars, 6g fiber), 5g protein.
 Diabetic Exchanges: 1 starch, 1 vegetable, 1 fat.